-A minimum of 36 course units are required for the BME degree: 12.5 course units in Professional Music Education and 16.5 course units in Music (Teaching Specialization), one of which (ensembles) also fulfills the General Education requirement in "The Arts."
+A minimum of 36 course units are required for the BME degree: 12.5 course units in Professional Music Education, 16.5 course units in Music (Teaching Specialization), one of which (ensembles) also fulfills the General Education requirement in "The Arts," and 7 course units in General Education.
 Students must also fulfill general education requirements for BME, see page 100.
 In the state of Illinois, Music Education majors must not receive lower than a C- in any professional education and/or music coursework.
-A grade of C or higher must be earned in all music, music education, and educational studies courses in order to gain licensure.
+A grade of C- or higher must be earned in all music, music education, and educational studies courses in order to gain licensure.
 In addition, music education students must maintain a minimum 2.75 cumulative GPA, 2.75 music GPA, and 2.85 professional education GPA to be accepted into the Teacher Education Program (TEP).
-The state of Illinois requires that students earn a minimum 3.0 cumulative GPA, music GPA, and professional education GPA in order to earn a teaching license.
-An explanation of which courses fall under the content area (music) and professional education GPAs can be found on pages 41-43 of the Teacher Education Handbook (https://www.iwu.edu/edstudies/handbooks/).
+An explanation of which courses fall under the content area (music) and professional education GPAs can be found on pages 41-43 of the Teacher Education Handbook (www.iwu.edu/educational-studies/handbooks/).
 A minimum of 30 course units in music specialization and professional music education to include: